F5Networks/f5-azure-arm-templates/supported/cluster/1nic/existing_stack/README.md

   4. Complete the template with information from your environment.
 For assistance, from the Do you want to see inline help? question, select Yes, show inline help.
   5. When you are done, click the **Finished** button.

+## Creating virtual servers on the BIG-IP VE Cluster

+In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
+To create a BIG-IP virtual server you need to know the Azure BIG-IP VM's secondary private IP addresses (on the external vlan/NIC).
+If you need additional virtual servers for your applications/servers, you can add more secondary private IP addresses in Azure, and corresponding virtual servers on the BIG-IP system.
+See https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-multiple-ip-addresses-portal for information on multiple IP addresses.

+In this template, the Azure public IP address is associated with an Azure Load Balancer that forwards traffic to a backend pool that includes primary (self) IP configurations for *each* BIG-IP network interface.
+You must create a single virtual server with a wildcard destination in Traffic Group None.

+1. Once your BIG-IP VE has launched, open the BIG-IP VE Configuration utility.
+2. On the Main tab, click **Local Traffic > Virtual Servers** and then click the **Create** button.
+3. In the **Name** field, give the Virtual Server a unique name.
+4. In the **Destination/Mask** field, type the destination address (example: 0.0.0.0/0).
+5. In the **Service Port** field, type the appropriate port.
+6. Configure the rest of the virtual server as appropriate.
+7. If you used the Service Discovery iApp template: <br>In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.
+8. Click the **Finished** button.
+9. Repeat as necessary.  <br>

+When you have completed the virtual server configuration, you must modify the virtual addresses to use Traffic Group None using the following guidance.
+10. On the Main tab, click **Local Traffic > Virtual Servers**.
+11. On the Menu bar, click the **Virtual Address List** tab.
+12. Click the address of one of the virtual servers you just created.
+13. From the **Traffic Group** list, select **None**.
+14. Click **Update**.
+15. Repeat for each virtual server.

 ## Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)